Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ### #general

-A place to post anything in general.
+A place to post anything related to tech in general and extensions of Virtual Coffee's conversations.

 #### 🔁 Regular posts in this channel: {.h5}

-- Notes from Coffees
+- Notes from weekly coffees
 - Wednesday’s midweek check-in
 - Friday’s gratitude

 #### 📌 Pinned in this channel: {.h5}

+- Link to Lunch & Learn Talk Submission Form.
-- Link to [Virtual Coffee’s repo issue #13](https://github.com/Virtual-Coffee/virtualcoffee.io/issues/13) on GitHub to add yourself as a member of Virtual Coffee on our site.
+- Link to Virtual Coffee’s repo issue #13 on GitHub to add yourself as a member of Virtual Coffee on our site.

 ---